 Electrical configuration was the main challenge: the hospital’s 35 buildings were powered by 12 different utility meters of different voltages, spread across the campus, making it impossible to combine the meters for a single on-site generation solution.
 On the other hand, the hospital’s thermal system was centralized.
 A central boiler plant fed steam through a massive steam network to every building on campus.
 Each building then used the steam to generate hot water for domestic hot water usage and space heating.
 Unlike the steam system, the site’s chilled water production occurred in seven different chiller plants spread across the campus, which fed four separate chilled water loops.
 Finding a solution required careful planning.

 The hospital’s leadership wanted the CHP solution to power as much of the hospital’s electrical loads as possible, while also supplying steam and chilled water to maximize the overall CHP system efficiency.
 With these priorities in mind, Unison Energy analyzed the breakdown of electrical usage for all 12 meters on site and found that three of the meters made up the lion’s share of power consumption.
 Two of these large meters were located in the same electrical room in the hospital’s West Tower, while the third and largest meter was over 1,000 feet away in the North Tower.

-As a whole, the CHP system is engineered to operate at a greater than 78% efficiency on a HHV basis, compared to an average of 40-45% for utility power plants.
-This allows the hospital to reduce the campus’ carbon footprint by 15% versus the California grid, and is designed to save over 15% on utility bills.
+As a whole, the CHP system is engineered to operate at a greater than 78% efficiency on an HHV basis, compared to an average of 40-45% for utility power plants.
+This allows the hospital to reduce the campus’s carbon footprint by 15% versus the California grid and is designed to save over 15% on utility bills.
 At the same time, both generators are equipped with island mode capabilities to add resilient power to the hospital’s loads should a prolonged utility outage occur.

 Multi-Building Microgrids Offer Critical Benefits